exogen/graphbrainz/docs/schema.md

 # Conversely, two different CDs may happen to have exactly the same set of frame
 # offsets and hence the same disc ID.
 scalar DiscID

+# A length of time, in milliseconds.
+scalar Duration

 # An entity in the MusicBrainz schema.
 interface Entity {